t80/wipro-web-crawler/readme.md

 1. In the terminal navigate to "crawler" directory and run "mvn clean package"
 2. Run "java -jar target/site-mapper.jar"
-3. At the command prompt enter a url including protocol, E.g http://www.bbc.co.uk, or type "exit" to terminate the program.
+3. At the command prompt enter a url including protocol, E.g http://www.bbc.co.uk.

 ## Omissions due to time constraints